Tag: silver

 Snip20160423_8

 USD/CAD price mirrors that of crude oil.
-Therefore, a trade on both is double the risk and significant consideration.
+Therefore, a trade on both is double the risk and a significant consideration.
 As with crude oil short, it is early days to consider USD/CAD long.
-A turn somewhere in the green box, however, is a good probability.
-But risk-reward is excellent when we catch a trade early.
-Probability is the other major player in the trader’s equation; moreover, proper management of early trades is essential.
+A turn somewhere in the green box however is a good probability.
+But risk reward is excellent when we catch a trade early.
+Probability is the other major player in the traders equation; moreover, good management of early trades is essential.

 How our trades have progressed this week: